 The detailed program of the music is available at the following link: https://trionfo.altervista.org/domenica-11-agosto-2024/

-The concert will explore chamber cantatas in Naples and Florence, performed during the late Baroque, through the works of Handel, Bononcini and members of the Scarlatti family.
-Works will be included such as Alessandro Scarlatti's extraordinary Neapolitan-language cantata, “Ammore brutto figlio de pottana”.
+The concert will explore the chamber cantatas performed in Naples and Florence during the mature Baroque period, through the works of Handel, Bononcini and members of the Scarlatti family.

 A Concert in a Historical Setting

-Before the concert, there will be a short guided tour of the cloister of the convent, known for its collection of paintings of great interest.
-This historical setting will add further charm to the event, allowing visitors to fully immerse themselves in the baroque atmosphere.
+Before the concert, there will be a short guided tour of the convent's cloister, known for its remarkable collection of paintings.
+This historic setting will add further charm to the event, allowing visitors to fully immerse themselves in the Baroque atmosphere.

 Biography of Michele Sacco

-Michele Sacco (Caserta, 1969) is a talented baritone with diplomas in Singing, Composition, Choral Music and Choral Conducting, Orchestra Conducting and Music Teaching obtained at the prestigious conservatories of Avellino, Naples and Venice.
-He specialized in Renaissance and Baroque singing, obtaining a two-year degree at the Conservatory of Frosinone with top marks.
-He has collaborated with important institutions such as the Teatro “La Fenice” in Venice and the Teatro “San Carlo” in Naples.
+Michele Sacco (Caserta, 1969) is a talented baritone with degrees in Singing, Composition, Choral Music and Choral Conducting, Orchestral Conducting, and Music Teaching from the prestigious conservatories of Avellino, Naples, and Venice.
+He specialized in Renaissance and Baroque singing, earning a two-year degree from the Conservatory of Frosinone with top honors.
+He has collaborated with leading institutions such as the Teatro "La Fenice" in Venice and the Teatro "San Carlo" in Naples.

 Organization and Support

-“Il Trionfo del Tempo e del Disinganno”, now in its 31st edition, is organized by the Cultural Associations “Ave Gratia Plena” of Limatola (BN) and “Francesco Durante” of Caserta.
-These associations are committed to the promotion of baroque music and to the logistical support and hospitality necessary to make an event of this magnitude possible.
-In short, this concert represents a unique opportunity to relive the baroque era through the works of the masters of the time, performed by top-level performers in a suggestive historical setting.
-Don’t miss this musical journey between Florence and Naples.
+"The Triumph of Time and Disillusionment," now in its 31st year, is organized by the cultural associations "Ave Gratia Plena" of Limatola (BN) and "Francesco Durante" of Caserta.
+These associations are committed to promoting Baroque music and providing the logistical support and hospitality necessary to make such a large-scale event possible.
+In short, this concert represents a unique opportunity to relive the Baroque era through the works of the masters of the time, performed by top-notch performers in a captivating historical setting.
+Don't miss this musical journey between Florence and Naples.